Friday, November 6—Sunday, November 8

 Friday and Saturday, 9:00 a.m.–5:00 p.m.; Sunday, 9:00 a.m.–3:00 p.m.

 Location: IBEW Local 481, 1828 N. Meridian Street, Indianapolis, Indiana 46202

 Registration is now closed.
 Participants must attend all three days of the workshop.

-- Actively participate in simulations to begin to understand important concepts such as power, relationships, and tactics
+- Actively participate in simulations to understand important concepts such as power, relationships, and tactics

 - Develop a groundwork for understanding the lessons of the history of community organizing and its role in promoting healthy democracies

-- Learn important tools to support their involvement in issue advocacy
+- Learn about important tools to support their involvement in issue advocacy

-- Learn campaign development and how to bring a vision to reality and take action
+- Learn about campaign development and how to bring a vision to reality and take action

 - Connect with others on the campus and around Indianapolis with shared interests in community organizing tactics